The Art of Finishing a Cricket Bat Explained

-Crafting a cricket bat is a labour of love, blending traditional craftsmanship with the nuanced demands of modern cricket and one that has taken me years to master and I'm still learning every day, one particular element is polishing a cricket bat.
+Crafting a cricket bat is a labour of love, blending traditional craftsmanship with the nuanced demands of modern cricket, and it has taken me years to master.
+I'm still learning every day.
+One particular element is polishing a cricket bat.

-Among the various steps involved, cricket bat polishing stands out, employing a combination of beeswax and specialized polishing compounds to achieve a perfect finish.
+Among the various steps involved, cricket bat polishing stands out, employing a combination of beeswax and specialised polishing compounds to achieve a perfect finish.

 But why do we polish the cricket bat?